 Social-Emotional Development: Stages, Strategies, and What Teachers Need to Know

 Learners gain social-emotional skills to manage feelings and build relationships.
-This development happens in stages, (Erickson, 1963; Piaget, 1936).
-Teachers should learn milestones and strategies to support each learner's wellbeing and academic gains, (Dweck, 2006).
-Do you have the skills for this, (Bandura, 1977)?
+This development happens in stages (Erikson, 1963; Piaget, 1936).
+Teachers should learn milestones and strategies to support each learner's wellbeing and academic gains (Dweck, 2006).
+Do you have the skills to model and scaffold this growth (Bandura, 1977)?

 Learners develop social-emotional skills by understanding their feelings.
 They build relationships, learn social rules, and show empathy (Denham, 2018).
 Effective learning depends on this growth (Durlak et al., 2011).
 Social-emotional struggles hinder learning, no matter the teaching quality (Zins et al., 2004).